 At Thinkific, we’ve become convinced that there is almost no topic that can’t be taught online.
-We’ve witnessed individuals from practically every industry and walk of life create online courses to share their knowledge – from hoop dancing, to flying drones, to teaching photography – and just about everything else in between.
+We’ve witnessed individuals from practically every industry and walk of life create online courses to share their knowledge – from hoop dancing, to flying drones, to teaching yoga, to photography – and just about everything else in between.

 Even if your primary business is offline, it is very likely that you can create additional value for your clients (and potentially an additional source of revenue for your business!) by creating online courses to share some of your hard-won knowledge and experience with others.

 Lizzie Lasater, a yoga practitioner and teacher from San Francisco, California is just one of many examples of someone who has accomplished this in an industry that is traditionally offline.
 Working alongside her mother, an internationally known yoga instructor with 45+ years of experience, Lizzie has successfully created numerous online courses and resources to share their combined knowledge with yoga instructors all over the world.